PeterPerez01/flutter_api_curso/README.md

 ## More info

-This project was made for the Mobile Devices Programming assignature.
+This project was made for the Mobile Devices Programming competence.

 By Peter Alejandro Pérez Chel